autonity/docs.autonity.org/content/docs/_index.md

 ![logo-autonity](/logo-autonity.svg)

-Welcome to the documentation site for the Autonity Go Client (AGC).
+Welcome to the documentation site for the Autonity Go Client (AGC) and Autonity Oracle Server (AOS).
 AGC is the main client software run by peer nodes in an Autonity network.
+AOS is the oracle software run by validator nodes to source price data from external data providers and submit price reports on-chain.

 AGC is a fork of [Geth <i class='fas fa-external-link-alt'></i>](https://geth.ethereum.org/) and is the reference implementation of the Autonity Protocol.
 The protocol provides an EVM-based blockchain that utilises Tendermint BFT for delegated proof of stake consensus, has a dual native coin design for tokenomics, and provides liquid staking for capital efficiency.

-This documentation describes key concepts and functionality of the protocol and client.
+This documentation describes key concepts and functionality of the Autonity protocol, main client, and oracle server.
 It explains how to use the software and connect to an Autonity network.

 ## Getting started